Poor appetite is a common problem in older adults, especially for those living in long-term care.

 Megestrol acetate, sold under the brand name Megace among others, is a man-made version of the hormone progesterone.

-It’s used to treat breast cancer and endometrial cancer as well as an appetite stimulant for wasting diseases due to severe chronic illness.
+It’s used to treat breast cancer and endometrial cancer, and to stimulate the appetite of people with wasting diseases due to severe chronic illness.